pallavrouth/Website/content/blog/2022-08-31-gmm-estimator/index.markdown

 In theory, this step is equivalent to finding out the derivative of our estimator with respect to beta and solving for it by setting it equal to 0.
 For simple regression problems, it is possible to find out an exact analytical expression for the beta that solves the above equation.
 However, finding out derivatives analytically becomes impossible for more complicated problems.
 In such cases, numerical methods are used to find solutions to derivatives.

 So even though an analytical expression exists for our linear regression problem, I use numerical methods.
-Below, I use a built-in method in R called `optim`^[`optim` is a R function that helps to solve any general purpose optimization problem.
-The function takes as an argument starting values for parameters to be estimated and the function that needs to be optimized.] to find out the set of beta values that makes the value of our MM estimator 0.
+Below, I use a built-in method in R called `optim`[^4] to find out the set of beta values that makes the value of our MM estimator 0.

+[^4]: `optim` is a R function that helps to solve any general purpose optimization problem.
+The function takes as an argument starting values for parameters to be estimated and the function that needs to be optimized.

 ```r